yi-zhang/DecisionTreeSequencingMethods/README.md

 ### Code Book

-1. Files & Folders
+1. Results
-  1. 2015-07-27_AllMethods.csv: contains results of all 53 methods
+  1. 2015-07-27_AllMethods.csv: Contains the search results of 53 methods.
+The search expressions are documented in the sequence_methods.xls files.
-  2. 01_csv: this folder contains for each method a csv file
+  2. 01_csv:  this folder contains search results of each method in a seperate csv file
-  3. 02_Method_Journal_Distr: contains jpgs that illustrate the distribution of method over journalsUse
+  3. 02_Method_Journal_Distr:  this folder contains jpgs that illustrate for each method the distribution over journal
-  4. sequencing_methods.csv:

 2. R Scripts
 3. CSV and XLS files
   4. equencing_methods.csv for determining the search expression